HazyResearch/dd-genomics/README.md

 **Note**: Only the stats files are shared via Github

 **CAVEAT**: in the current implementation, changing the input data will require manual modification in the `compute_causation_stats.sh`, `compute_association_stats.sh`, `compute_gene_stats.sh` by updating the path of the sentences_input file.

+**More detailed evaluation**: Go to the util directory and execute the scripts there.
+They names hopefully explain what they're for.
+E.g., execute `cd util;
+./gp_precision_stats 3` to get precision holdout statistics for labeling set version 3; execute `cd util; ./gp_precision_stats` to get precision statistics for all labeling set versions.

+The files `*_cutoff` contain the current expectation cutoff.

 ### Error Analysis